nerdybug/nerdybug.github.io/_posts/2017-11-22-mistakes_made_lessons_learned.markdown

 ---
 layout: post
-title:      "Mistakes made, lessons learned"
+title:      "Mistakes made, lessons learned - my QuestCom CLI"
-date:       2017-11-23 03:59:46 +0000
+date:       2017-11-22 22:59:47 -0500
 permalink:  mistakes_made_lessons_learned
 ---

+For my CLI portfolio project I chose to make a program that would give the user the top-rated comment on a quest from the game World of Warcraft as shown on the site wowhead.com.
+My idea was simple, take in a quest name, return the body of the highest-rated comment from wowhead with options to show a list for all of that quest's comments, more info about any one comment, do a new search or exit the program.

+Simple, right?
+Well it ended up being a bit more complicated than I thought to wrangle a site's javascript response into nice-looking text.
+Once I was near done with the program, I went back to the project's instructions and my heart sank.
+I completely forgot about part of the assignment, my commit messages were crap.

 As we are all human, we all make mistakes.
 If we learn something from the mistake, is it not then a knowledge gain?
 This cli portfolio project gave me many 'knowledge gains' along the way and I felt crippled by the perceived weight of the whole thing: my first portfolio project ever at a point where I don't yet feel confident in what I know about writing code.
 I was scared, to be honest.
-Maybe that fear resulted in forgetting part of the assignment, not reminding myself along the way of what all the requirements were, who knows but I know now that the fear is silly.
+Maybe that fear resulted my oversight, not reminding myself along the way of what all the requirements were, who knows but I know now that the fear is silly.
 I'm still learning and of course there will be mistakes and that's ok.
 Get up and keep trying!
 So, since I neglected to make every commit message clear, accurate and relevant, I would like to use this space to elaborate on those messages and talk about my experience with this project.

 [(link to commits: beginning at oldest)](https://github.com/nerdybug/quest_com/commits/master?after=8033eb9ec26ed9ed8950aa7b9afa2c63179d55c5+104)